 The majority of Swimsmart classes will not be affected, as the Teach Pool will remain open.
 Swimsmart lessons in the lane pool will all be transferred to Te Hapua Halswell Summer Pool until it closes on 28 March 2021.

 The fitness centre and group fitness classes will remain open as usual.

 Christchurch City Council Head of Recreation, Sports and Events Nigel Cox says while the work will not make the pools look significantly different, it will improve the facility’s energy efficiency, as well as its water and air quality, and help avoid unscheduled shutdowns.

 “The work is required as part of our maintenance schedule for our city-wide recreation facilities.
-Most of what is carried out will not be visible to people, although there will be some improvements made to the reception area, with a new desk and carpet being installed.”
+Most of what is carried out will not be visible to people.”

 Mr Cox says work is planned for over the summer so staff can be redeployed to the Council’s outdoor summer pools, which will also be alternative facilities for the public to use along with Council’s other recreation centres – Taiora QEII, Jellie Park or Graham Condon.

 Work to strengthen the floor and roof of Pioneer’s stadium is planned once the new Metro Sports Facility opens in 2022.